-425 coordinates, the filter obtained from the Cartesian reflectivity filter is regridded to the polar grid of each radar.
-Additionally the first 5 km in range from each radar are excluded from processing, due to excessive noise in the data.
+425 first 5 km in range from each radar are excluded from processing, due to excessive noise in the data.

 For each elevation the azimuthal velocity shear is computed using a centered-difference method.
 In case of residual velocity folds or dealiasing errors, a quality check is in place.
-If an area of more than three adjacent pixels exceeds the Nyquist velocity (Fabry, 2015) of the corresponding elevation, the Nyquist interval is added or subtracted to reduce the absolute value of the
+If an area of more than three adjacent pixels exceeds the Nyquist velocity (Fabry, 2015) of the corresponding elevation, the Nyquist interval is added or subtracted to reduce the absolute value of the shear in this area.
+With Nyquist velocities being quite low (Feldmann et al., 2020), particularly in the lower elevations, the